Feeds:

 Keller spends more time on cohabitation, bringing up studies which reveal how destructive it actually is to marriage.
 He shows how the typical arguments used to justify the practice have no basis in facts.
 So he shows the foolishness of that particular sin in a variety of ways.
 Homosexual marriage is not tackled head on, but he consistently affirms the biblical view of man and woman.
 Contrary to what I’ve heard from some of the haters, there is a clear affirmation of complementarianism.
 But they distinguish the biblical doctrine from how some people practice it.
 And that is good.
 We have to recognize that if will look different in different marriages and in different cultures.

 The book is not perfect.
-There are, I think, so factual errors.
+There are, I think, some factual errors.
 Tim writes that Paul was never married.
 We don’t know that.
 He, as a Pharisee, was probably married at some point.
 But at the time of his work as an Apostle, he was single- probably widowed.
 But that is a small thing.

 My only other complaint was the length of the chapters.
 They were quite long, about 25 pages each on average.
 I like to finish a chapter in a sitting, and due to my schedule that was a little more difficult with this book.

-The book derived from sermons on marriage the Tim preached in 1991.
+The book is derived from sermons on marriage the Tim preached in 1991.
 The bulk of the book is drawn from Ephesians 5, but the Kellers draw on a number of resources to understand and apply the biblical teaching on marriage.
 They cover issues of love (romantic love, mature love and the acceptance of one another’s faults), how to look for a spouse and what to look for in one, gender differences and roles in marriage, sex and more.
 They walk thru some of the landmines, the idols of both traditional and progressive culture.

 (more…)